Durga Puja Carnival an attempt to divert attention from

-West Bengal BJP president Dilip Ghosh on Friday criticised Chief Minister Mamata Banerjee for trying to divert attention from the anarchic and lawless situation prevailing in the state by organising the grand Durga Puja Carnival in the city.
+West Bengal BJP president Dilip Ghosh on Friday accused Chief Minister Mamata Banerjee of trying to divert attention from the "anarchic and lawless situation" prevailing in the state by organising the grand Durga Puja Carnival in the city.
 The programme is also aimed at diverting attention from the failures of the TMC government and Banerjee to protect the people, he said.

 The BJP has sought time from President Ram Nath Kovind and Union Home Minister Amit Shah to apprise them about the "complete breakdown" of law and order in West Bengal national general secretary of the party Kailash Vijayvargiya said earlier in the day.
 The state BJP leaders said the carnival is an attempt to woo the section of Hindus who have deserted the TMC due to its appeasement politics.